 No statute prescribes a procedure for the sale of unneeded decommissioned City personal property, and therefore, there is no statutory mandate that such property be sold only after public advertisement for sealed bids or advertisement for public auction.
-The method chosen for sale is within the sole discretion of the Director of Purchasing.
+The method chosen for sale is within the sound discretion of the Purchasing Agent, subject to the approval of the Mayor.
 However, in order to fill a fiduciary duty, the method of sale adopted should be one which is thought to bring the best price or maximum benefits and may include sale by auction, private negotiation, or competitive bidding.